LOADING ...

 Claude he became a trapper,and he dreamed of the bygone days,

-And he studied bobcat logic and wild and silent ways
+And he studied bobcat logic and their wild and silent

 Aye,aye,aye.

-Then Claude took to livin' all out many miles from town,
+Then took to livin' all alone out many miles from town,

-A friend--Jim Stevens--brought and he stayed to hang around.
+A friend--Jim Stevens--brought supplies and he stayed to around.

-were seeking violations and to see what Claude's about.
+They were seeking violations and to see what about.

 Now had hung some venison,he had a bobcat pelt or two;

-Pogue they were out of season,he said "Dallas,you're all thru."
+Pogue claimed were out of season,he said "Dallas,you're all thru."

-As the wind howled throught the they stared each other down.
+As the howled throught the bull-camp they stared each other down.

-Its hard to say what next,perhaps we'll never know,
+Its hard to say happend next,perhaps we'll never know,

-They were gonna take Claude in to jail,and he vowed he'd go.
+They gonna take Claude in to jail,and he vowed he'd never go.

-Jim Stevens heard the gunfire,and when he turned
+Jim Stevens heard the gunfire,and he turned around

 Bill Pogue was backwards,Conley Elms he fell face down.